-The best 75-inch TVs step things up in both size and immersion, giving you a bigger, better smart TV experience than the average TV can deliver (provided you have the room for one).
-Larger screens make for better viewing, especially at higher 4K resolutions, so it's worth paying a bit more for those extra inches.
-A bigger size will, however, require a larger room, both for the larger TV and the greater distance for optimal viewing.
+There's no doubt that larger screens make for better viewing, especially at higher 4K resolutions, so it's worth paying a bit more for those extra inches if you can.
+A bigger size will, however, require a larger room, both for the larger TV and to ensure you have enough distance from the screen for optimal viewing.

 The 75-inch class actually includes 75- and 77-inch models, with everything from LCD to QLED and OLED technology available.
-In fact, many of our favorite 4K smart TVs from the best TV brands come in the 75-inch size, and deliver everything we love about those top models, but with a larger screen.
-And, if you want to get an 8K set, 75-inches is the perfect size to get, since it offers enough real estate for the higher resolution to really be appreciated, but comes in a size and price range that more people will find attainable.
+The good news is that many of our favorite 4K smart TVs from the best TV brands come in the 75-inch size, and deliver everything we love about those top models, but with a larger screen.

 What are the best 75-inch TVs?

 The 75-inch Samsung QN90A Neo QLED TV (QN75QN90AAFXZA) combines Samsung's highly refined quantum dot technology with the tight control of mini-LED backlighting, resulting in one of the best TV displays you'll ever see.
-Superb color and brilliant brightness make for unmatched performance, and Samsung pairs that with a wealth of smart TV functions and genuinely intelligent features, like a solar-powered remote control that eliminates the need to swap out batteries – delivering eco-friendly design and handy convenience at the same time.
+In our testing, we noted that its superb color and brilliant brightness make for an unmatched performance and Samsung pairs that with a wealth of smart TV functions and genuinely intelligent features, like a solar-powered remote control that eliminates the need to swap out batteries – delivering eco-friendly design and handy convenience at the same time.

 HDMI 2.1 connectivity comes standard, along with gamer-friendly features and impressive 12.6-millisecond lag time for an unparalleled gaming experience.
 The whole thing is packed into a gorgeous 1-inch-thick design that contains a huge array of smart features, potent Dolby Atmos sound and some of the best performance we've ever seen.
-It's the best 75-inch TV we've seen this year, and the winner of the 2021 Tom's Guide Award for Best TV, and a second award as the best gaming TV of the year.
+It's the best 75-inch TV we saw in 2021 and it's holding its own in 2022 as well.

 Read our full Samsung QN90A Neo QLED TV review.

 The big-screened TCL 6-Series Roku TV (75R635) offers enormous value for it's affordable price, giving you a premium 75-inch picture and a great smart TV experience for much less than the competition.
-Just like the more expensive Samsung Neo QLED, the R635 delivers amazing quality with mini-LED backlighting in addition to QLED – technology that earned it a 2021 Tom's Guide Award for best TV innovation.
+Just like the more expensive Samsung Neo QLED, our testing found the R635 delivers amazing quality with mini-LED backlighting in addition to QLED.
 The result is impressive color and brightness, with some of the best HDR performance we've seen on anything this side of an OLED display.

 But TCL keeps delivering more, like THX Certified Game Mode, which makes the 6-Series one of the best gaming TVs available, even for new consoles like the PS5 and the Xbox Series X. From the design's smart touches, like cable management in the stand, to the always-solid Roku TV platform, the TCL 6-Series 75R635 is the best 75-inch TV value, and it's not even close.